anthonyrisinger/cga/9/cga+06.md

 ### Chapter 6: The Versor Mechanism: A Unified Theory of Motion

+In Chapter 5, we established the concrete data structures of conformal geometry—points lifted onto null cones, spheres encoded as vectors, lines and circles sharing algebraic form.
+These static representations demand dynamic counterparts.
+How do we transform these objects?
+What operations preserve their geometric relationships while maintaining the architectural unity we've carefully constructed?

 Traditional approaches to geometric transformations have evolved excellent tools for specific purposes.
 Matrices provide efficient GPU-accelerated pipelines for computer graphics.
 Quaternions elegantly parameterize 3D rotations without singularities.
 Dual quaternions naturally represent screw motions for robotics.
 Each representation excels within its domain, delivering robust solutions to well-defined problems.

 The challenge emerges at the interfaces.
 When your system needs to compose a rotation (stored as a quaternion) with a translation (stored as a vector) and a scaling operation (stored as a scalar), you're constantly converting between representations.
 Each conversion introduces potential numerical error and conceptual complexity.
 A robotics system might maintain quaternions for joint rotations, homogeneous matrices for kinematic chains, and dual quaternions for trajectory interpolation—three different mathematical frameworks that must be carefully synchronized.